 It might be worth considering staying onsite at one of the six hotels – Hotel El Paso, Hotel Gold River, Lucy’s Mansion, Hotel PortAventura, Hotel Caribe and the new Hotel Colorado Creek.
 They’re close to both parks and you get benefits like early ride time.

-Just as a foreword to the top 10 attractions list; I’ve not included Ferrari Land because I’ve not been there yet.
+Just as a foreword to the top 10 PortAventura attractions list; I’ve not included Ferrari Land because I’ll do a separate list for there.
 I’ve also not included any of the children’s attractions because I don’t have kids.
 Suffice it to say, there’s lots to do for younger kids, especially if they like Sesame Street!

 9. Grand Canyon Rapids